oppia/oppia-web-developer-docs/Writing-state-migrations.md

 - Create a new exploration, make some changes and save them.
 - Checkout the feature branch which contains state migration.
 - Go to 0.0.0.0:8000 and flush existing Memcache from the Memcache tab.
-- Go to the Misc tab of admin page and flush cache.
+- Go to admin page and assign yourself the role of `release coordinator`.
-- Go to the Jobs tab of admin page.
+- Go to the Misc tab of release-coordinator page and flush cache.
+- Run AuditExplorationMigrationJob and wait for the job to get completed.
+This job will not make any changes to the exploration as this is simply an audit job.
+We run this job before the actual migration job so that in case anything fails we do not make changes to the datastore.
-- Run ExplorationMigrationJobManager and wait for the job to get completed.
+- Run MigrateExplorationJob and wait for the job to get completed.
+This will make changes to exploration.
 - Check the output of the job and post the screen-shot in your PR.
 - Go to the exploration you have created lately, check whether it's working as expected.
 - Check demo exploration (note demo exploration ids are 0, 1, 2, etc.)
 - Add a report in your migration PR.